StasStone/esl-system/README.md

 # Frontend for ESL Management System

-This repository contains the frontend of the **Electronic Shelf Label (ESL) Management System**, a web application designed to help retail managers efficiently manage ESLs across their stores.
+This repository contains the frontend and backend of the **Electronic Shelf Label (ESL) Management System**, designed to help retail managers efficiently manage ESLs across their stores.
 Built with React and React Query, the frontend provides an intuitive interface for viewing, editing, and updating product information while seamlessly integrating with the backend server and message broker architecture.

 ---